-Apply for a reality show.
+Apply for a reality show

 Granted, a very small percentage of people are going to have success with this great idea for those who don’t know what to do after college.
 But if you’ve always dreamed of competing on Survivor, Big Brother, The Amazing Race, or another popular reality show, now is the time to do it.

 Well, take calculated risks.
-After college graduation is a great time to do that thing you’ve always wanted to do — whatever that happens to be.
+After college, graduation is a great time to do that thing you’ve always wanted to do — whatever that happens to be.
 At this point, you’ve got a college degree and have the time to spend without it being considered wasted.
-Start your business, move overseas, do what excites you.
+Start your business, move overseas, and do what excites you.
 You may fail, but at least you won’t move forward with the regret you never tried.